Pranav2612000/utils/README.md

                 binarySearchInSortedArray.js - A function which binary searches a sorted array based on a compare function

+                copyToClipboard.js - A function to move text to users copy clipboard

         Validators

                 mobileValidator - Function to validate mobile numbers ( Indian )